 The Bigamist (December 3, 1953)

-Released on December 3, 1953: A man has two wives and two families in two different towns.
+Released on December 3, 1953: (running time 1 hour and 19 minutes) A man has two wives and two families in two different towns.
 Watch for the Hollywood tour bus . . . when the driver points out the homes of Jack Benny and Jimmy Stewart, he is pointing to their real 1953 homes on Roxbury drive.

 Produced by Collier Young